Skip to content

 My intention for this week is to create a bracelet made from sisal material with three small LED lights clusters placed evenly around it.
 The LEDs should light up when I’m walking or moving, and remain off when I'm still.
 The bracelet will be lightweight, wearable, and safe.

-Inside the bracelet, I plan to include a small motion sensor connected to the LEDs and a tiny battery.
+Inside the bracelet, I plan to include a vibration sensor and connected to the LEDs and a tiny battery.
 When the sensor detects movement such as walking, the circuit will activate and the LEDs will turn on.
 When movement stops, the lights should fade or turn off.

 alt text